monkeyboy2805/adambot/README.md

 ## Moderation
 Contains moderation commands, such as kicks, bans, and mutes.
 Slowmodes, and the jail command reside here too.
 The advance command, that advances everyones year (e.g. Y9 -> Y10) is here and has admin perms.

+## Private
+Used for functionaltiy and commands that feature in private servers.

 ## QuestionOTD
 The module that contains all of the commands relating to QOTDs (commonly known as question of the day).
 People with a "QOTD" role have permissions to view, delete, and pick OQTDs.
 People without these roles can only submit QOTDs (2 per 24h).